truamy/README/README.md

 * **"Cool Blue"** - Detailed, Analytical, Thoughtful, Diligent, Consistent.

 ## My Working Style
+### Technical Collaboration & Leadership
+My leadership approach is grounded in aligning technology with business objectives.
+I start by deeply understanding the outcomes the business needs to achieve, and then work closely with my team to identify the technology strategies and initiatives that can deliver those outcomes.
+As we execute, I continuously evaluate our technical decisions against the business cases, pressure testing assumptions to ensure we're moving in the right direction.
+I stay actively engaged in architecture discussions and value high-level walkthroughs of the code to maintain a strong understanding of how our systems are built and operate.
+I empower my team to lead formal design and code reviews, while using my knowledge to translate technical capabilities into business value.
+This helps uncover new opportunities and enables me to effectively communicate with business stakeholders about what our technology can do, today and in the future.

 ### Working Availability
 As a working parent, I have a strict schedule for childcare responsibilities, and I balance this by working early in the mornings and late in the evenings.
 That said, I am generally flexible and willing to making changes to my schedule on a case-by-case basis, as long as I have time to arrange backup childcare.
 A 24-hour advance notice is preferable and appreciated.